francescoo22/masters-thesis/chapters/4-Annotation-System.typ

   $
 )

-- The same variable/field cannot appear more than once in a context.
-- Contexts are always *finite*
-- If not present in the context, fields have a default annotation that is the one written in the class declaration
+#v(1em)

+A context is a list of paths associated with their annotations $alpha$ and $beta$.
+While $beta$ is defined in the same way of the grammar, $alpha$ is slightly different.
+Other than _unique_ and _shared_, in a context, an annotation $alpha$ can also be $top$.
+As will be better explained in the following sections, the annotation $top$ can only be inferred, so it is not possible for the user to write it.
+A path annotated with $top$ within a context is not accessible, meaning that the path needs to be re-assigned before beign read.
+The formal meaning of the annotation $top$ will be clearer while formilizing the statement typing rules.

 #display-rules(
   Not-In-Base, Not-In-Rec,
   Ctx-Base, Ctx-Rec,
-  Root-Base, Root-Rec,
+)

+This first set of rules defines how a well-formed context is structured.
+The judgement $p in.not Delta$ is derivable when $p$ is not present in the context.
+If the judgement $Delta ctx$ is derivable, the context is well-formed.
+In order to be well-formed, a context must not contain duplicate paths and must be finite.

+#display-rules(
   Lookup-Base, Lookup-Rec,
   Lookup-Default, "",
+)

+*TODO*
+Importante specificare che look-up non restituisce il vero valore (lookup p = unique -/-> p e' unique)
+- If not present in the context, fields have a default annotation that is the one written in the class declaration

+#display-rules(
   Remove-Empty, Remove-Base,
   Remove-Rec, "",
 )

+*TODO* Spiega in breve cosa fa

 == SubPaths